huggingface/transformers/docs/source/en/tasks/semantic_segmentation.md

   'mask': <PIL.Image.Image image mode=L size=612x415>}]
 ```

-Taking a look at the mask for the car class, we can see every car is classified in the same mask.
+Taking a look at the mask for the car class, we can see every car is classified with the same mask.

 ```python
 results[-1]["mask"]